SNodeC/snode.c/docs/logging/phase-3-protocol-session-request-lifecycle.md

 ## Exactly-once strategy

-Exactly-once behavior follows existing ownership data structures:
+Duplicate suppression uses existing owner state and narrow private flags only where necessary.
+These guarantees apply to the actual framework lifecycle; they do not promise arbitrary event-replay or event-sourcing idempotency.

 - The HTTP server stores terminal state beside each pending request.
 Parser failure marks the request terminal, successful response completion removes it, and context teardown aborts only remaining nonterminal entries.
 A parser that fails before message-begin produces no fabricated start/terminal pair.
 Streaming source failure prevents a later completion.
 - The HTTP client treats membership in its private started-request set as terminal ownership.
 Response delivery, parse failure, delivery failure, and disconnect erase that membership; later cleanup cannot emit another outcome.
-- EventSource start/stop and reconnect-pending bits live in the existing shared ready-state owner. `close()` is idempotent, disables Phase 2 reconnect/retry before shutdown, cancels an outstanding SSE retry record, and prevents disconnect cleanup from scheduling another retry or stop.
+- EventSource start/stop and reconnect-pending bits live in private per-instance shared configuration. `close()` is idempotent, disables Phase 2 reconnect/retry before shutdown, cancels an outstanding SSE retry record, and prevents disconnect cleanup from scheduling another retry or stop.
 - WebSocket establishment/end are emitted only by upgraded-context attach/detach.
 Close-frame progress does not terminate the lifecycle, so the later transport teardown cannot duplicate the WebSocket end.
 Selected subprotocol start/stop uses the same attach/detach convergence point.
 - MQTT protocol/session flags live in the `Mqtt` protocol engine.
-Session establishment is called only after accepted CONNACK or broker session creation; resume is called only in the retained-session renewal branch or for a client CONNACK with `sessionPresent`.
+Private helpers, friend-limited to the existing concrete client and server implementations, are invoked only after accepted CONNACK or broker session creation.
+Resume is limited to the retained-session renewal branch or a client CONNACK with `sessionPresent`.
 Rejection prevents establishment, and disconnect clears the active session before stopping the protocol.
 Broker retention remains a persistence decision, not a second end.
-- Codex client requests are terminal exactly when the existing pending map erases them or invalidation clears accepted requests.
-Notifications never enter that map.
-Server-originated requests follow the same rule.
-Intentional stop/destruction cancels pending requests; protocol, process, or transport failure fails them.
-Session stop is guarded by successful initialization.
-Turn terminal logging uses the existing reducer-owned `TurnState`, preventing completion after a failure or cancellation.
+- Codex client requests are terminal when the existing pending map erases them or connection invalidation clears accepted requests.
+Notifications never enter that map, and server-originated requests follow the same ownership rule.
+Explicit stop and unusable-connection invalidation cancel pending local requests, matching the existing callback result; pending server-originated requests retain the triggering stop/failure outcome.
+A separate Error diagnostic retains the underlying protocol/process/transport cause.
+Session stop is guarded by successful initialization. `typed::ThreadStarted` and `typed::TurnStarted` are the authoritative starts.
+Turn terminal logging inspects the existing reducer-owned `TurnState::terminal` before applying a terminal event, preventing completion after failure or cancellation.
 - MariaDB command state is attached to the existing `currentCommand`.
 The error path marks it failed before the shared completion cleanup; destruction terminates only a command that actually started.
 Queued, unstarted commands do not receive fabricated terminals.

-These are local flags on lifecycle owners, not a general lifecycle registry or alternate ownership graph.
+These are existing domain state and local private flags on lifecycle owners, not a general lifecycle registry or alternate ownership graph.
+AppServerClient destruction intentionally does not manufacture terminal records for pending work.

 ## Per-module decisions